-- 1. Nevada City/Grass Valley on-site hours shall be Monday-Friday 24-hour coverage with at least one staff member on-site, and one additional position from 10:00 am to 10:00 pm; weekends and holidays coverage includes having one staff person on site 24-hour per day, and an additional position on site or on call from 10:00 am to 6:30 pm.
+- to 6:30 pm.
 An additional 40 hours per week will include staff responding as on call during the week days, based on the demand for services. - 2.
-TRUCKEE- This fiscal year, Contractor will pilot a new staffing model for the crisis worker in Tahoe Truckee.
-This will include 1FTE Crisis worker in addition to an afterhours on-call schedule.
-Given this is a pilot staffing model, regular evaluations of program success will occur with stakeholders.
+TRUCKEE- Contractor will provide a crisis worker in Tahoe Truckee.
+This includes 1FTE Crisis worker in addition to an afterhours on-call schedule.
 A request to modify this staffing model will occur if community needs are not being met.